 Other drift reducing nozzles produce a much coarser spray pattern with a large percentage of droplets over 600 microns in size (these are the ones that run off the leaf because they are too heavy).

-Air Bubble Jets operate at normal pressure (30 – 50 psi).
-The DO NOT require high pressure (60 – 100 psi) as most induction type nozzles do.
+Air Bubble Jets/Easy Jets operate at best between 40-60 psi. pressure.
+They DO NOT require high pressure (60 – 100 psi) as most induction type nozzles do.